reef-defi/reef-docs/content/blog/reefscan-v2/index.md

 Fetch smart contracts example with GraphQL:
 ![](graphql.png)

+Check out the [Reefscan documentation](/docs/developers/reefscan/) to learn how to access the graph and other features.

 ## Reefscan APIs
 Reefscan also ships with multiple API endpoints that are useful for quickly implementing wallet enhancements and other features: